Here are the facts

-Hover over the image to discover the full facts
+Hover or click to discover the full facts.

 Yes, some teenagers still think you can’t get addicted to vapes.
 Can you believe it?